 Let me start by saying, none of this was intentional.
 This hidden charging station was part inspiration from Azure @livecomposed, part boredom when I had a sick kid at home, and part having the right materials on hand.
-It was the perfect storm.
+It was the perfect storm of organization.

 We purchased this bookshelf from Wayfair several years ago.
 It fits perfectly in this corner of our living room that was otherwise unused.
 It houses our library books, a couple of games, magazines and our movie candy (a Friday night essential).